 ("Est" = FCF growth rate estimated by Simply Wall St)

 After calculating the present value of future cash flows in the initial 10-year period, we need to calculate the Terminal Value, which accounts for all future cash flows beyond the first stage.
-For a number of reasons a very conservative growth rate is used that cannot exceed that of a country's GDP growth.
-In this case we have used the 5-year average of the 10-year government bond yield (2.2%) to estimate future growth.
-In the same way as with the 10-year 'growth' period, we discount future cash flows to today's value, using a cost of equity of 13%.
+The Gordon Growth formula is used to calculate Terminal Value at a future annual growth rate equal to the 5-year average of the 10-year government bond yield of 2.0%.
+We discount the terminal cash flows to today's value at a cost of equity of 8.5%.

-The total value, or equity value, is then the sum of the present value of the future cash flows, which in this case is US$940m.
-The last step is to then divide the equity value by the number of shares outstanding.
-Relative to the current share price of US$21.4, the company appears quite undervalued at a 35% discount to where the stock price trades currently.
+The total value, or equity value, is then the sum of the present value of the future cash flows, which in this case is US$2.4b.
+In the final step we divide the equity value by the number of shares outstanding.
+Compared to the current share price of US$49.7, the company appears quite good value at a 39% discount to where the stock price trades currently.
 Valuations are imprecise instruments though, rather like a telescope - move a few degrees and end up in a different galaxy.
 Do keep this in mind.

-Now the most important inputs to a discounted cash flow are the discount rate, and of course, the actual cash flows.
-If you don't agree with these result, have a go at the calculation yourself and play with the assumptions.
+We would point out that the most important inputs to a discounted cash flow are the discount rate and of course the actual cash flows.
+You don't have to agree with these inputs, I recommend redoing the calculations yourself and playing with them.
 The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
 Given that we are looking at Groupon as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
-In this calculation we've used 13%, which is based on a levered beta of 1.852.
+In this calculation we've used 8.5%, which is based on a levered beta of 1.236.
 Beta is a measure of a stock's volatility, compared to the market as a whole.
 We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.

-Risks: For instance, we've identified 1 warning sign for Groupon that you should be aware of.
+Risks: For example, we've discovered 2 warning signs for Groupon that you should be aware of before investing here.

 Future Earnings: How does GRPN's growth rate compare to its peers and the wider market?
 Dig deeper into the analyst consensus number for the upcoming years by interacting with our free analyst growth expectation chart.